-Charlotte has been one of the fastest growing cities in the country, with an average annual growth rate of over 1.7% during the past 10 years.
-Many factors have attracted new residents and businesses to the region, including diverse employment opportunities, a relatively low cost-of-living, and the city's unique character.
+1 have attracted new residents and businesses to the region, including diverse employment opportunities, a relatively low cost-of-living, and the city's unique character.
 This growth has established Charlotte as a vibrant and desirable city; however, this rapid development has also contributed to many challenges facing the city.
 If Charlotte is to continue to grow sustainably it will need to do so intentionally and strategically.
 Most U.S. cities have a Comprehensive Plan to establish a desired vision for the future and a strategic action framework that would help implement it.
 Charlotte however has not had a plan like this since 1975.
 The city's current growth policies are decentralized and lack a coherent unified vision, as they were written over the course of the past 30 years and vary between different areas of the city.
 Though some areas have updated policy guidance by virtue of City-adopted area plans, several others have not had updated guidance for ten years or more.
 Taking these disparities into account, the City recognizes that an updated and holistic approach to unify long-range planning efforts is needed.